ThreeSixtyGiving/standard/documentation/about/governance.md

 ```

 ## Terms of Reference
-For the Stewardship Committee of the 360Giving Data Standard
+The terms of reference of the Stewardship Committee of the 360Giving Data Standard

 1. Role of the Committee
 * 1.1 The Stewardship Committee of the 360Giving Open Data Standard (the “Standard”) oversees and